Introduce winter vocabulary words with our picture and word card headband game.

 🐟 Go Fish

 Build a more extensive vocabulary!
 To play Go Fish, print out two sets of these cards, shuffle and pass out 5 to each player.
 The remaining cards go in the center of the play area.
-Taking turns, players ask each other for their match.
+Taking turns, players ask each other for their matches.

 ☃️ Same But Different

 Challenge students to access their critical thinking skills.
-As a whole class or in small groups, ask students to compare the cards to each other, listing out specific differences and similarities.
+As a whole class or in small groups, ask students to compare the cards to each other, listing specific differences and similarities.
 For example:

 How many words start with the letter S?

 How is a polar bear different from a penguin?

 How many marshmallows are in the hot cocoa?